 The Church of England is the established church of England and the crown dependencies of Jersey, Guernsey and the Isle of Man.
 It is also the primary church of the international Anglican Communion.
 The Church is governed through 42 dioceses, which are divided into 12,500 parishes.
 Seven national administrative bodies, known as National Church Institutions (NCIs), work together to support the different aspects of the Church's work including ministry, mission and education.
 The NCIs are separate legal entities, but they are a common employer.
-The Church has a mixture of officer holders and employees runs payroll for the other legal entities that fall under its umbrella.
+The Church has a mixture of officer holders and employes runs payroll for the other legal entities that fall under its umbrella.
 No current Cloud product currently hosts office holders the way the Church is intending.

 Following completion of the workshops, Inoapps presented the Church with an extensive report and solution design document outlining a proposal for the Church’s future systems and processes.
 The report highlighted the unique structure of the Church and the implications that this uniqueness would have on solution design.
 Inoapps and the customer then spent a further 4 weeks reviewing and validating these findings.
-This included examining where the Church can modernise existing processes to achieve efficiencies and improve governance and control, and identifying solutions for unique processes that the Church cannot change.
+This included examining where the Church can modernize existing processes to achieve efficiencies and improve governance and control, and identifying solutions for unique processes that the Church cannot change.

-- Minimising risk.
+- Minimizing risk.

 - Working out complex design decisions prior to commencing the project e.g. simplifying the business unit structure.

 "Inoapps’s dedication and commitment to understanding the inner workings of our organization has been key to the success of our partnership so far.
 I highly recommend their approach for any complex transformational project.”